Engel relations in 4-manifold topology

 \begin{remark} We summarize the difference between the link stabilization formulations of the A-B slice problem and of the RHP.
 They have similar set-ups: for each link component $l_i$ of $L$ both problems consider two solid tori $M_i, L'_i$, neighborhoods of a meridian $m_i$ to $l_i$ and of a parallel copy $l'_i$, compare figures \ref{RelSlice figure}, \ref{round handle figure}.
 To begin with, in both setups there are identical ``stabilization'' links in the solid tori $\{ M_i, L'_i \}$, and the question is whether the link $L$ bounds planar surfaces in $D^4$ whose other boundary components correspond to the stabilization links.
 The distinction between the two is that in the AB slice problem one is allowed to take an arbitrary number of parallel copies of the ``helping'' red curves (corresponding to the passage of the slices over the $2$-handles attached along these curves), while their counterpart curves in the dual solid tori do not have to be ramified.
 In the RHP the curves in $M_i,L'_i$ match precisely, corresponding to the passage of the slices over the round handles.
 The proof of theorem \ref{ABslice theorem} in section \ref{homotopy solution}, using the $2$-Engel relation, crucially relies on taking parallel copies, so it does not go through in the RHP setting.
-This is the basis for our comment in the introduction that the non-repeating $\bar\mu$-invariants remain a candidate for an obstruction to the surgery sequence conjecture, leading to definition \ref{RHP definition}. \end{remark} {\em Proof of Lemma \ref{M lemma}}.
+This is the basis for our comment in the introduction: after stabilization non-repeating $\bar\mu$-invariants may reappear as repeating; there is no sharp dichotomy.
+Embedded disks are stronger than disjoint maps of disks, and intermediate is disjoint maps on {\it many} link parallels.
+It seems further progress on the homotopy approach to the AB slice problem would require studying parallels, i.e. repeating $\bar\mu$-invariants.
+Definition \ref{RHP definition} is motivated by another line of thought: perhaps if one is satisfied with an obstruction to the logical union (surgery $\vee$ $s$-cobordism) then one might still work in the simpler world of non-repeating $\bar\mu$-invariants. \end{remark} {\it Proof of Lemma \ref{M lemma}}.